paritytrading/parity/libraries/file/README.md

 - [**TAQ**](doc/TAQ.md): a historical market data file format that consists of the best bids and offers (BBOs) and trades.

+## Dependencies

+Parity File Formats does not depend on other libraries.

 ## Download

 Add a Maven dependency to Parity File Formats: